hapijs/hapi/docs/style.md

   }
   ```

-  - Empty line after `{` when scope content is more than one line
+  - Empty line after `{`
+    - When scope content is more than one line or condition is more than one line
     - Excludes inlined objects

   ```javascript